placelplacel/ossu-cs-notes/00-mit-6001x/0-intro-to-cs-and-programming-with-python.md

 We will try to find the square roots in the following demonstations.

 ## Exhaustive Enumeration
-Here, we start with an initial guess and then keep making small increments hoping that we get close enough to the answer, exhaustively enumerating through a range of guesses that we specify.
+Here, we start with an initial guess and then keep making small increments hoping that we get close enough to the answer, exhaustively enumerating through a specific range of guesses.

 ```python
 x = 25